freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-course/python-introduction.english.md

     - 'We use a set of curly braces, one on either side of each new block of our code.'
     - 'We use indentation, usually right-aligned 4 spaces.'
     - 'We do not denote blocks of code.'
-    - 'We could use curly braces or indentation do denote blocks of code.'
+    - 'We could use curly braces or indentation to denote blocks of code.'
   solution: 2
 ```

 </section>